-Several components are meant to be changed by the user, i.e. an adaptation to the application conditions.
+The board comes along w/o gate resistors and active clamping diodes.
+The components need to be selected by the user according to the application conditions and DC-link design.
+Several mounted components are meant to be changed.
 The changeable components of the driver board are marked with different coloured frames in Figure 7; function and possible values are explained in chapters 3.4.1 to 3.4.4.